Europe 1991: Gulf War

 The first challenge to the post-Cold War order came in August 1990, when Saddam Hussein's Iraq invaded and annexed Kuwait.
 In response, the United Nations authorized a US-led coalition - which included members of the fading Warsaw Pact - to travel to the Persian Gulf and expel the Iraqis.
 The campaign was a resounding success, but left a hostile Saddam Hussein in power in Iraq.

 The United Nations Security Council adopts Resolution 678, demanding Iraq withdraw its forces unconditionally from Kuwait.
 This is the Council's final offer to Iraq - which has already rejected 11 previous resolutions on its occupation of Kuwait - and authorizes UN members to use force against Iraq if it has not complied by 15 January 1991.

 In response to Lithuania's bid for independence, the Union of Soviet Socialist Republics begins military actions in Lithuania.
 Soviet troops seize buildings in the capital, Vilnius, and other cities and fire on protesters.
 After two days and international condemnation, Soviet forces withdraw.

 Coalition forces led by the United States of America conducted a five-week aerial and naval bombardment of both Iraq and Iraqi-occupied Kuwait.
-On 24 February, a ground assault is launched from Saudi Arabia.
+On 24 February, a ground assault was launched from Saudi Arabia.
 In a one hundred-hour land campaign, the coalition defeated the Iraqi military, liberated Kuwait, and occupied much of southern Iraq.

 25 Feb 1991 End of Warsaw Pact▲

-Defense and foreign ministers of Bulgaria, Czechoslovakia, Hungary, Poland, Romania, and the Union of Soviet Socialist Republics meeting in Hungary declare the Warsaw Treaty Organization of Friendship, Cooperation, and Mutual Assistance (Warsaw Pact) dissolved.
+Defense and foreign ministers of Bulgaria, Czechoslovakia, Hungary, Poland, Romania, and the Union of Soviet Socialist Republics met in Hungary declare the Warsaw Treaty Organization of Friendship, Cooperation, and Mutual Assistance (Warsaw Pact) dissolved.
 The Warsaw Pact was formally disestablished in Prague, Czechoslovakia, on July 1.